Led rebuild of multi-layer LMS* platform for user acquisition, retention and conversion

 summary

-• FINSIA was my first project as a Design Lead for RHD, a design firm based in HK.
-It was the firm’s first project outside of HK.
+• FINSIA was my first project as a Design Lead for RHD, and the firm’s first overseas project

 • The platform has a reach of 8,000 members across ANZ.